ThreeSixtyGiving/standard/documentation/reference.md

 ### Spreadsheet template

 For convenience we provide a <a href="../_static/summary-table/360-giving-schema-titles.xlsx">360Giving Spreadsheet Template</a> that can be used directly, or adapted to your needs.
+The spreadsheet template provided is Excel Workbook file type (.xlsx) but may be converted into OpenDocument Spreadsheet file type (.ods) for publication and use if preferred.

 The template is a multi-sheet spreadsheet, and each sheet is described below.